thoughtbot/maybe_haskell/release/maybe_haskell.md

 `userFromParams` expression results in `Nothing`.
 Only if they all return `Just` values, do we get `Just` our user.

-As always, Haskell being referentially transparent means we can prove this by substituting the definitions of `fmap` and `(<*>)` and tracing how the expression expands given some example `Maybe` values.
+As always, Haskell's being referentially transparent means we can prove this by substituting the definitions of `fmap` and `(<*>)` and tracing how the expression expands given some example `Maybe` values.